edobry/chitin/README.md

 - `awsEbsTagVolume`: adds a tag to an EBS volume
 - `awsCreateVolume`: creates an EBS volume with the given name, either empty or from a snapshot
 - `awsFindVolumesByName`: finds the ids of the EBS volumes with the given name
-- `awsListSnapshots`: lists all EBS snapshots in the account, with names
+- `awsEbsListSnapshots`: lists all EBS snapshots in the account, with names
 - `awsListInProgressSnapshots`: lists all in-progress EBS snapshots in the account, with names
 - `awsListVolumes`: lists all EBS volumes in the account, with names
 - `awsModifyVolumeIOPS`: sets the IOPS for the EBS volume with the given name or id